 I called HP.
 For three hours I was on the phone with, of course, an Indian man with a thick accent, but he only had to repeat himself for me a few times and he was really smart and patient.
 Together, we ran down every test, every scrap of anything he could think of to make sure my computer was working.
 Everything checked.
 Everything worked.
 His conclusion: it's Time Warner.

+The computer was giving me a 651 error and telling me it wasn't recognizing my IP.
+The HP tech told me to have Time Warner reconfigure my modem.
+I called TWC.
+They told me they didn't need to because it was my computer's fault and to call HP.
+I was so tired and frustrated I actually started to cry.
 Eleven hours I spent calling back and forth, and to his credit, the tech from HP called me the next day to ask me to completely reinstall Win 7.
 I refused because I have three expensive programs that would have been wiped if I had done this, programs I couldn't put back on without buying an external hard drive.

+I Googled the errors and found a lot of people having the same issues.
+HP and TWC were both right.
+It wasn't HP, it wasn't TWC.
+It's Win 7.
+I figured I would give Microsoft a call and they could help me.
 What was irritating is that Microsoft will help you, if you have bought the Win 7 upgrade, but there is no free service for those of us who bought it pre-installed.
 They would have charged me $59 to answer a question, and I couldn't get to a phone number on their site unless I agreed to pay the $59.
 That sucks, Microsoft.

 If you go to their site, there is a place to put a product key in for free service.
 There is a product key on my computer for my operating system, but the site wouldn't recognize it.
 I paid for the program with my computer, one month old, so I should get free service.
 With all of the bugs in Win 7, they should be bending over backwards to help people.
 I tried Googling a phone number and nothing would take me directly to Microsoft's help desk without cost to me.